 Our most up-to-date brochures in several languages are available with more information about how to reduce your exposure to lead.

 If you are wondering about how to pick lead-free products for your home, the EPA has information about various certifications.

 Run your water to flush out lead.

-Before using water for drinking or cooking, run the water for 30 seconds to 2 minutes or until it becomes colder from each tap when it has not been used for several hours.
+If the water has not been used for several hours, run each tap for 30 seconds to 2 minutes or until it becomes colder before drinking or cooking.
 This flushes water which may contain lead from the pipes.

 Use cold, fresh water for cooking and preparing baby formula.

 Do not cook with or drink water from the hot water tap; lead dissolves more easily into hot water.
 Do not use water from the hot water tap to make baby formula.

 Boiling water will not reduce lead.

 Check whether it reduces lead - not all filters do.
 Be sure to maintain and replace a filter device in accordance with the manufacturer's instructions to protect water quality.
 Contact NSF International at 1-800-NSF-8010 or on their website for information on performance standards for water filters.

 To order a FREE lead-in-water test, call the LeadLine at 503-988-4000 or order one online.